-For optimum results and continued improvement, SAIDO Learning has been demonstrated to work best in a community setting on a long-term basis.
-Once an individual discontinues participation, dementia symptoms are likely to return and increase.
+For optimum results and continued improvement, SAIDO Learning has been demonstrated to work best on a long-term basis.

 Sign up for our newsletter and receive updates on industry trends, happenings within our communities, SAIDO Learning stories and more.